Louisiana Public Broadcasting: Subchannels

 The stations' digital channels are multiplexed:

 Analog-to-digital conversion

-Louisiana Public Broadcasting's stations shut down their analog signals at 7:00 a.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+Louisiana Public Broadcasting's stations shut down their analog signals at 7:00 a.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The stations' digital channel allocations post-transition are as follows: